Part of the Accessibility audit

 Common mistakes when fixing this

 Adding role='button' to a div and stopping there.
 The role is only half the work.
-You also need tabindex='0', a keydown handler for Enter and Space, and the correct cursor style.
+You also need tabindex='0', a keydown handler for Enter and Space, and the right cursor style.
 A native button tag gives you all of this for free.

 How to verify the fix